-Face detection is a process that determines whether or not there are any faces in an image.
-Face detection is not an easy process as it is governed by lot of external and internal factors which affect the detection.
+Face detection is impacted by lot of external and internal factors that affect the detection.
 Even if a subject's face is stored in the database, a disguise or even a minor change in appearance, like wearing sunglasses or wearing or growing a mustache can often fool the system.
 Even an unusual facial expression can confuse the software.
 Facial identifiers often cannot distinguish twins.
 Different illuminations deform faces significantly.
 There are several algorithms available in the literature that can solve this problem.
 A survey on face detection with more than 150 references appears in [29].
-There are two categories of algorithms in Face detection
+There are two categories of algorithms in face detection, a feature-based approach [13] and an image-based approach [4].

-- Feature based approach[13] - Image based approach[4]

-Feature-based approach requires prior information of the face.
-It makes an explicit use of facial features which includes color, shape and component features.
+A feature-based approach requires prior information of the face.
+It makes an explicit use of facial features include color, shape and component features.